-- "Operators need to objectively assess that the levels of traffic are very high compared to a similar reference period, and that absent the envisaged measures users would be negatively affected by the congestion - An exceptional congestion should be understood as referring to situations which - even when applying the highest standards of professional diligence in network management - result in unpredictable and unavoidable situations of congestion in mobile or fixed networks (e.g. possibly caused by multiple technical failures, unexpected changes in routing of traffic not under the operator's control, or large increases in network traffic linked to the current pandemic crisis or other emergency situations beyond the control of providers of Internet access services). - When implementing exceptional traffic management measures, operators should consider proportionate solutions to the problem observed that would guarantee access to Internet to all users while being effective to manage congestion that might be caused by peak traffic, be limited in time to the strict necessary and ensure that equivalent categories of traffic are treated equally".
+• "Operators need to objectively assess that the levels of traffic are very high compared to a similar reference period, and that absent the envisaged measures users would be negatively affected by the congestion

+- An exceptional congestion should be understood as referring to situations which - even when applying the highest standards of professional diligence in network management - result in unpredictable and unavoidable situations of congestion in mobile or fixed networks (e.g. possibly caused by multiple technical failures, unexpected changes in routing of traffic not under the operator's control, or large increases in network traffic linked to the current pandemic crisis or other emergency situations beyond the control of providers of Internet access services). - When implementing exceptional traffic management measures, operators should consider proportionate solutions to the problem observed that would guarantee access to Internet to all users while being effective to manage congestion that might be caused by peak traffic, be limited in time to the strict necessary and ensure that equivalent categories of traffic are treated equally".

 The overall traffic on fixed and on mobile networks has increased during the COVID-19 crisis, but that even in the first weeks of the crisis and Europe-wide lockdowns, no major congestion issues have occurred.
 According to the information available, network operators have been able to cope well with this additional traffic load.
 Operators have increased capacity where necessary.
-Some local and temporary difficulties with the voice and internet access have been observed and mitigated but has not been considered to be out of the ordinary.
-With only one minor exception (HU), in December 2020, the status of the networks was in the green zone.
+Some local and temporary difficulties with the voice and internet access have been observed and mitigated but has not been considered to be out of the ordinary.17.